-Salt Cathedral is a Brooklyn-based ElectroPop band fronted by Juliana Ronderos and Nicolas Losada.
-Both are originally from Bogotá, Colombia.
-The band photo is courtesy of the artists.
+Salt Cathedral is a Colombian Electro Pop band based in Brooklyn that falls into the Latin Alternative category of Latin Music.
+It is fronted by Juliana Ronderos and Nicolas Losada.
+Both are originally from Bogotá, Colombia’s Andean capital.

-Their sound is Juliana’s ethereal voice floating over Losada’s spare electronics.
+Salt Cathedral’s sound is Juliana’s ethereal voice floating over Losada’s spare electronics.
 The music captures the insecurity of young love or finding your way in a foreign land.
 Their videos are worth watching.

-Salt Cathedral Shrine
+The Salt Cathedral Shrine

 A new cathedral was built inside the old mine in the 1990s.
 In includes a sculpture “La Creation del Hombre” (The creation of man) by Carlos Enrique Rodríguez.
 Today it is a popular tourist attraction that is also used by some as a church.

 Shrine photo by Novoaparra